 Mother cow with newborn calf

 To make cheese we milk farm animals

-While I was living in the farm not only I learned how to make cheese the old ways, because I was observing everything around me as well, and as we all know it is only natural to observe everything around you, since it is the way that helps us survive, and therefore I was observing Mother Nature as well and I saw this; the ways that Mother Nature has set consists of certain time rules, so, everything happen in a natural way at the right time, this setting of how things happen in the natural way is almost faultless, it has to be because this gives the greatest chance to the new born, just let us look at what happens with the farms animals, you see, most of the farm animals give birth to their offspring when there is plenty of food to go around, and when there is plenty of food they make also plenty of milk, it happens also when mild and fine weather is usually expected, this is how Mother Nature has set everything to work and it works very well indeed, because there is no strain on the new born when they are weak.
+While I was living in the farm not only I learned how to make cheese the old ways, but other things as well, because I was observing everything around me, as you know it is natural to observe everything around you, since it is the way that helps us survive.
+I have observed Mother Nature, where everything happens at the right time, you see, most of the farm animals give birth to their offspring when there is plenty of food to go around, and when there is plenty of food they make plenty of milk, it happens also when mild and fine weather is usually expected, this is how Mother Nature has set everything to work and it works well.

-But before we do that, let us talk about the modern ways of how they make cheese today, say in the cheese factories like Parmigiano Reggiano, which is a well-known cheese all over the world, and it is used a lot on many culinary things.
-Perhaps this will make us compare the great difference, between the way they do it now on a grand scale, and the ways that we used to do it then in our family farms when I was young.
+But before we do that, just to compare, let us talk that today they make cheese in the factories like Parmigiano Reggiano, which is a well-known cheese all over the world, and it is used a lot on culinary things.
+Perhaps this will make us compare the great difference, between the way they do it now, and the ways that we used to do it in our family farms when I was young.

 Parmigiano Reggiano storage